thoughtbot/superglue/README.md

 # Documentation

-Documentation is hosted on [Gitbook](https://jho406.gitbook.io/breezy)
+Documentation is hosted on [Gitbook](https://jho406.gitbook.io/breezy).
+Be sure to select the correct version. `master` will always be in development.

 # At a glance